leighhalliday/savonrb.com/index.md

 ### (Not) using a WSDL

-You can instantiate a client with or without needing a (local or remote) WSDL document.
-Using a WSDL is a little easier because Savon can parse the WSDL for the target namespace, endpoint and available SOAP actions.
-But the (remote) WSDL has to be downloaded and parsed once for every client and so comes with a performance penalty.
+You can instantiate a client with or without a (local or remote) WSDL document.
+Using a WSDL is a little easier because Savon can parse the document for the target namespace, endpoint, available SOAP actions etc. But the (remote) WSDL has to be downloaded and parsed once for every client which comes with a performance penalty.

-To use a local WSDL, you specify the path to the file instead of the remote location.
+To use a local WSDL, you specify the path to the file instead of the remote location:

 {% highlight ruby %}
 Savon.client File.expand_path("../wsdl/ebay.xml", __FILE__)